miguelsndc/vault/Zettelkasten/Hands-on ML Ch.1 Rough notes.md

 - Choose a more powerful model, with more parameters
 - Feeding better features to the learning algorithm
 - Reducing constraints on the model

+# Testing and Validating

+A good option of testing is to split the data into two complementary subsets, **training and testing data**.
+The model is trained with the training data and then validated with the testing data.

+If the model performs well on training data but generalizes poorly, it is very likely **overfitting**.
+The error rate on new cases is called *generalization error* or *out-of-sample* error.

+***How to choose between models ?***

+To choose between, let's say, a linear or a polynomial model, you can test both and see how well the generalize using the testing set.
+Suppose the linear model generalizes better, but you want some **regularization** to avoid overfitting, how to choose a hyperparameter ?
+Well, one option is to test $100$ different hyperparemeter values and see which one produces a model with the lowest generalization error.
+Now suppose you get $5$% error on testing set, then you launch and get $15$% error, the problem is that you tuned the parameters and adapted the model to perform well **on that set**.
+So it's unlikely to perform well on unseen data.

+Another solution is to holdout a second set just for that, called the **validation set**.

+"To avoid “wasting” too much training data in validation sets, a common technique is to use **cross-validation:** the training set is split into complementary subsets, and each model is trained against a different combination of these subsets and validated against the remaining parts.
+Once the model type and hyperparameters have been selected, a final model is trained using these hyperparameters on the full training set, and the generalized error is measured on the test set."